I’ve assembled a travel bucket list for the past several years because I discovered my passion of travel when I was in my forties.

 10- Lake Hillier, Australia (Pink Lake)

 There is a pink lake on an island off the coast of Australia and the only way to get there is by scenic plane.
 The lake is pink because of salt or something (again, I’m not Bill Nye), so read this to get the complete story.
-I already read it and it is quite fascinating but I am not good at summarizing which is why I am a blogger and not writing for the New York Times.

 It is suggested to fly from the mainland out of the town of Esperance.
 Esperance is not near any large city, so to get to Esperance from say, Perth (the largest city nearest), it would take you almost 8 hours of driving or you could fly, which is about an hour and a half.